Neuroethology: Feature analysis in toad vision

+From a neuroethological perspective, the toad’s multiple reaction system of prey-catching behavior —turning toward (1), approaching (2), binocular fixating (3), and snapping (4)— provides an example of the concept of sign stimulus and (innate) releasing mechanism according to Nicolaas Tinbergen.
+It employs different command-triggering systems with access to motor pattern generating neural circuits and operates if the toad’s motivation is appropriate.
+The release of each system (1–4) requires the recognition of visual features of the prey and differs in its ability to visually localize the prey in space, thereby selecting the adequate strategy for capturing the prey object — ultimately by grabbing it with the tongue or biting it with the jaw (for details see vision in toads).
+The toad's ability —as shown in the video of an experiment— to switch back and forth flawlessly between the worm and anti-worm responses in a fraction of a second exploits the sensorimotor affinities of the prey-detection neurons T5.2.
+This is consistent with an ethological approach that considers the notion of fixed action pattern.

 Ewert and coworkers showed in toads that there are stimulus-response mediating pathways that translate perception (of visual sign stimuli) into action (adequate behavioral responses).
 In addition there are modulatory loops that initiate, modify or specify this mediation (Ewert 2004).
 Regarding the latter, for example, the telencephalic caudal ventral striatum is involved in a loop gating the stimulus-response mediation in a manner of directed attention.
-The posterior telencephalic ventral medial pallium („primordium hippocampi"), however, is involved in loops that either modify prey-selection due to associative learning or specify prey-selection due to stimulus-selective habituation, respectively.
+The posterior telencephalic ventral medial pallium vMP ('primordium hippocampi'), however, is involved in loops that either modify prey-selection due to associative learning or specify prey-selection due to stimulus-selective habituation, respectively.
+Both learning-induced changes in prey selection were severed following a vMP lesion, while the original species-specific selectivity prevailed.